• Home

 About the study

-My father has the Eastcott surname as of one of his middle names (in a bid to keep the Eastcott name going as I believe there are not many Eastcotts' left now and the name is at risk of dying out).
-My paternal great grandmother was an Eastcott.
+My father has the Eastcott surname as of one of his middle names as most likely in a bid to keep the Eastcott name going as I believe there are not many Eastcotts' left now and the name is at risk of dying out.
+My paternal great grandmother was an Eastcott from Devon.

 Having conducted family trees on variety of surnames in my own personal family names - the Eastcott name was rare and easy to follow and I was intrigued about the name itself.
-So I decided to collate a tree and before I knew it I was collecting lots of information pertaining to the Eastcott name, hence I subsequently joined the Guild of One Name Studies.
+So I decided to collate a tree and before I knew it I was collecting lots of information pertaining to the Eastcott name, hence I subsequently joined the Guild of One Name Studies and have been a member since 2003.

 Variant names